-An eleven-year roadmap for financial institutions to adopt the following Standards at the minimum maturity level specified for each category is therefore proposed based on the priorities.
+A six year roadmap for banks to adopt the following Standards at maturity level 3 is therefore proposed based on the priorities.
 It is recommended that formal assessment by the IT Standards Councils begin at the end of the prescribed periods.